-Wales' Selby was scheduled to make his mandatory defense against former titlist Jonathan Victor Barros (41-4-1), of Argentina, on Jan.
+Wales' Selby was scheduled to make his mandatory defense against former titlist Jonathan Victor Barros of Argentina, on Jan.
 28 on the Carl Frampton-Leo Santa Cruz II undercard hoping a win will set him up for a unification fight with the main event winner.
 However, the fight was canceled at the weigh-in because Barros came up positive for hepatitis in his pre-fight medical exam.
 With his mandatory defense in limbo, Selby returned in a nontitle junior lightweight bout against Spain's Andoni Gago on March 4 and won by ninth-round knockout on the David Haye-Tony Bellew undercard.
-The fight with Barros has been rescheduled and will take place in London on the Chris Eubank Jr.-Arthur Abraham undercard and Selby cruised to a lopsided unanimous decision under difficult circumstances: His mother died a few days before the fight.
+The fight with Barros was rescheduled for July 15 in London on the Chris Eubank Jr.-Arthur Abraham undercard and Selby cruised to a lopsided unanimous decision under difficult circumstances: His mother died a few days before the fight.

 7. Jesus Cuellar (28-2)

 Argentine slugger Cuellar made his second defense in December 2015 against Puerto Rico's Jonathan Oquendo, whom Cuellar easily outpointed in a snoozer because Oquendo ran for most of the fight.
 His third defense, against Abner Mares, was scheduled for June but postponed until Dec.
 10, when Cuellar got dropped by Mares in the 11th round and lost a split decision and his belt.